FaderFtw/faderftw.github.io/README.md

 # Portfolio Website

 This is my personal portfolio website built using [Svelte](https://svelte.dev/) and deployed using [GitHub Pages](https://pages.github.com/).
-The website showcases my projects, skills, and experience as a software developer.
+The website showcases my projects, skills, and experience as a software engineer.

 ## Features